Anopheles freeborni: Habitat

 Larvae are found in stagnant water; noted larval habitats include rice fields, pools along roads, and groundwater, with particularly significant larval production in algal masses surrounding rice fields.
 Vegetative cover is highly sought after in selection of larval habitats.

 Adults typically reside in cool, shaded areas in the daytime, such as drainage tunnels, dark corners of homes, or beneath bridges.
 One study in California found hibernating A. freeborni in the nests of wood rats.
 Females typically overwinter in human structures, such as basements, houses, garages, and barns.
 They do not remain in one location during overwintering, instead traveling to different shelters throughout the winter.

 Phylogeny

-A. freeborni is part of the genus Anopheles.
+Anopheles freeborni is part of the genus Anopheles.
 It is most closely phylogenetically related to the species Anopheles hermsi.
 It belongs to the Angusticorn section, the Maculipennis group, and the Freeborni subgroup, which also includes the species A. hermsi, A. occidentalis, and A. earlei.